ELELAB/PDBminer/README.md

 Notice that multiple filtered files are available when multiple clusters are parsed.
 * {uniprot_id}_cluster{cluster_id}_filtered.json/csv.

+It is also possible to choose options to directly process the files before export.
+Currently the two processing options are:
+* remove mutations -rm remove, which removes all the PDBs that habour mutations.
+* remove interactors -ri remove, which removes all DNA/RNA and non self interactors.

+You can choose both, either/or - but you only get one additional file:
+{unipot_id}_pocessed.csv or .json

 See examples of the in- and output of the example directories.